 The first thing any iMac user should do when that spinning beach ball starts popping up too often is take a look at how the computer is being used.
 Ask yourself these questions:

 - How much hard drive space do I have left?
-Click on the Apple logo, then About and then navigate to the storage tab to see how much free space you have on your computer.
+Click on the Apple logo, then About This Mac and then navigate to the storage tab to see how much free space you have on your computer.

 - How many apps are you running currently?
 Always close out apps that you aren't using.